My research focus has been shaped to a large extent by 20 years spent living and working in Alaska.

 Climate change is happening twice as fast in the Arctic as in other regions of the world.
 Permafrost thaw, coastal erosion, changing freeze and thaw cycles, and climate-related extreme events are just some of the challenges with which Arctic communities and sectors are confronted.

-When I’m not working I enjoy cross-country skiing (more so in my former Alaska life) and the outdoors in general.
-Since I’ve relocated to the Netherlands I’ve enjoyed sightseeing across Europe with my family.
+In my free time I enjoy cross-country skiing (more so in my former Alaska life) and the outdoors in general.
 On summer evenings I am likely found in my achtertuin doing my best to keep my rhododendrons in line.

 Natural Resources and Sustainability, University of Alaska Fairbanks (USA) Resilience and Adaptation Program Fellow

 Global Environmental Policy, University of Alaska Fairbanks (USA) Arctic and Northern Studies Program